-- School based and District resource personnel providing systematic support, monitoring and feedback through PLCs, common planning, walkthroughs and formal/informal observations. - Curriculum resources: Reading Wonders, Wonder Works, GO MATH Common Core/Think Central, technology, Science Lab, Renaissance Learning, CPALMS lessons, and Media Center.
+- School based Reading Coach and District resource personnel providing systematic support, monitoring and feedback through PLCs, common planning, walkthroughs and formal/informal observations. - Curriculum resources: Reading Wonders, Wonder Works, GO MATH Common Core/Think Central, technology, Science Lab, Renaissance Learning, CPALMS lessons, and Media Center.

-Plan to Monitor Progress Toward G1.
-8
+Plan to Monitor Progress Toward G2.

 Frequent data analysis by grade level teams during PLC meetings will determine progress toward meeting the goal.
 Additional support will be provided as needed in the areas of reading and math.
-Afterschool tutoring will continue to be implemented in grades 3-4-5 as long as funds are provided by ELP.
-Currently teachers are offering support to as many I ndividual students as possible during regular class during MTSS small group time.
+After-school tutoring will continue to be implemented in grades 3-4-5 as long as funds are provided by ELP.
+Currently teachers are offering support to as many individual students as possible during regular class during MTSS small group time.
 The Math Coach is monitoring and modeling instruction on a daily basis, offering instructional strategies, and having weekly data chats with teachers while providing support where needed.
 The Reading Coach is monitoring and modeling effective and rigorous instruction, with support during MTSS small group time.
-Science is an area of focus; students have weekly hands-on science lessons in the science lab.
-Science is integrated during reading instruction.

 Evaluation data to this date shows consistent progress toward the goal in content areas.
 Funding is being requested for ELP in the areas of math and reading.
-Another support would be the inclusion of special area teachers to provide additional small group instruction, dependent upon 2016-2017 allocation.
+Another support would be the inclusion of special area teachers to provide additional small group instruction.